 Wherever you go, you almost always have the option of connecting to a public WiFi—whether it’s in a campground, Starbucks, or library.
 Using public WiFi can be a great way to save on internet costs, especially if you plan to stay on campgrounds and RV parks and don’t want to go too far into the wilderness on your own.

 Still, campground WiFi has its drawbacks.
 Often, these networks are slower and less reliable, and there’s a good chance you’ll find it difficult to join video calls or stream TV.
-They can also easily be hacked, becoming especially dangerous if you regularly use these networks to check sensitive information.
+It is important to be vigilant while using any public WiFi, as they are easily be hacked, which puts you and your personal data at risk.

 Stationary Satellite Internet

-Satellite solutions have become an increasingly popular option since Elon Musk’s StarLink reveal opened the doors to greater speculation about using satellites for high-quality internet worldwide.
+Satellite solutions have become an increasingly popular option since Starlink opened the doors to high-speed, low-latency global satellite internet.
 Now, some travelers are installing other satellite options onto their RVs.
 This can be a great option if you plan on staying in the same place for a long time.

 Still, a satellite can be too complicated if you’re more of a nomad since you’ll need to set it up at each new campsite.
 Plus, current satellite options tend to be a little slower, which may be a massive issue if you need to work full-time.